 Can I visit Scotland’s unique man in the bath?

-Ruairidh’s arty double can’t be reached by foot, even at low tide.
+Ruaridh’s arty double can’t be reached by foot, even at low tide.
 He’s too far out and visitors would need some kind of vessel to reach him.
 I’d hazard a guess that the rocks on which he’s perched sit in relatively shallow waters and won’t allow for easy access.
-However, I’m also guessing that creative Ruairidh must have used a boat at some stage to get him out there?
+However, I’m also guessing that creative Ruaridh must have used a boat at some stage to get him out there?